happyfoxinc/helpstack-android/README.md

   If you want the complete look-and-feel of a theme, you might also want to update the color of your app's Action bar.

+For more information, refer to the documents in the [Wiki section](https://github.com/happyfoxinc/helpstack-android/wiki).

 ## External Dependencies